alkezz/Blurrdle/README.md

       * *I am using an S3 bucket to hold onto these pictures to limit cheating*
    * This is assuming that you have an S3 bucket you can work with
      * If you don't, you can add a JSON file in the `frontend/src` directory and use that raw data to display books in the front end.
 Be sure to follow the format above
- * Once all that is out of the way, change directory to the backend `cd backend` and type into the terminal `npm start`.
+ * Once all that is out of the way, change directory to the back end `cd backend` and type into the terminal `npm start`.
    * Use `npm run dev` if you want to start the app using nodemon
- * Open a new terminal, change directory to the frontend `cd frontend` and type into the terminal once again `npm start`
+ * Open a new terminal, change directory to the front end `cd frontend` and type into the terminal once again `npm start`
  * If you did everything correctly, your default browser will open a new tab to the React App
  * Have fun :)

  ## Upcoming Features
 In the future, I plan on implementing GPT3 to make my life a bit easier when it comes to creating objects for each book.
-In a perfect world, I would pass in a book title to GPT3 in my backend and a prompt to create a JSON object.
-The response will be a book object with the key value pairs mentioned above that I can then send to my frontend.
+In a perfect world, I would pass in a book title to GPT3 in my back end and a prompt to create a JSON object.
+The response will be a book object with the key value pairs mentioned above that I can then send to my front end.
 As mentioned in my "Limitations" a database will be implemented in the near future to secure data from both bad actors and loss.

 ## Example Code